kalvarez2/mock-api-server/readme.txt

-Will serve each files given the file name on the  target folder, and a random content at /random.
+Will serve each files given the file name on the  target folder, and a random content at random.
 If /data/tmp/ contains file1.txt and file2.txt http://localhost:8090/random will return either the contents of file1.txt or file2.txt

 Examples: